11 Types of Hummingbirds in Colorado

 Credits – Wikipedia

-The Blue-throated Mountain Gem has dull green top plumage that fades to medium grey below, with a bluish-green belly.
+The Blue-throated Mountain Gem has drab green feathers on its wings and back and a medium grey back with a bluish-green abdomen.

 3. Ruby-throated Hummingbird